nvs/gem/docs/building-the-map.md

 05. Change into the project's root directory.
 This is a requirement for proper functionality of the map tools.
 How to invoke the tools will vary depending on your setup.
-06. Prepare a new working map file: `map/prepare gem.lua`.
+06. Prepare a new working map file: `map/prepare etc/gem.lua`.
-07. Load constant data into the working map: `map/constants gem.lua`.
+07. Load constant data into the working map: `map/constants etc/gem.lua`.
-08. Load object data into the working map: `map/objects: gem.lua`.
+08. Load object data into the working map: `map/objects: etc/gem.lua`.
-09. Combine JASS scripts inot a single file: `map/build gem.lua`.
+09. Combine JASS scripts inot a single file: `map/build etc/gem.lua`.
-10. Load imports into the working map: `map/imports gem.lua`.
+10. Load imports into the working map: `map/imports etc/gem.lua`.
 11. Using the World Editor, make the following changes to set the appropriate
     version:
     * Scenario - Map Description: